AmrBenSalem/AWS-SAA-C02-Course/README.md

 When this is run, it uses the sts:AssumeRole to generate keys to CloudWatch and S3.

+Using an IAM role is better in this case, otherwise the lambda function would need credentials (IAM user credentials) to access another service.

 It is better when possible to use an IAM Role versus attaching a policy.

 #### 1.3.5.1.
 Emergency or out of the usual situations